pypa/packaging.python.org/source/specifications/simple-repository-api.rst

   to the :ref:`core-metadata-requires-python` metadata field for the file's release, with HTML-encoding (less-than ``<`` becomes the string ``&lt;``, and greater-than ``>`` becomes the string ``&gt;``).

+* A ``data-yanked`` `data attribute`_ may exist to indicate the file was `yanked <simple_repo_api_yanked>`_.
+The attribute may have a value which specifies the reason the file is yanked.

+.. _simple_repo_api_yanked:

+Yanked files
+############

+A yanked :term:`package file <Distribution Package>` is one intended to be now-unavailable for installation from the index.
+The file's yank-status can be changed at anypoint (to be unyanked, or even yanked again).

+Indexes may provide a textual reason for why the file has been yanked, and clients may display that reason to end-users.

+From :pep:`592`, the intention for the behaviour with yanked files is:

+   The desirable experience for users is that once a file is yanked, when a human being is currently trying to directly install a yanked file, that it fails as if that file had been deleted.
+However, when a human did that awhile ago, and now a computer is just continuing to mechanically follow the original order to install the now yanked file, then it acts as if it had not been yanked.

+Installers must ignore yanked :term:`releases <Release>` if a non-yanked release satisfies the :term:`requirement <Requirement>`.
+Installers may refuse to install a yanked release and not install anything.
+Installers should follow the spirit of the intention quoted above and prevent new dependencies on yanked releases and files.

+Installers should emit a warning when it does decide to install a yanked file.
+That warning may utilize the reason for the yanking.

+What this means is left up to the specific installer, to decide how to best fit into the overall usage of their installer.
+However, there are two suggested approaches to take:

+* Yanked files are always ignored, unless they are the only file that matches a version specifier that “pins” to an exact version using either ``==`` (without any modifiers that make it a range, such as ``.*``) or ``===``.
+  Matching this version specifier should otherwise be done as per :pep:`440` for things like local versions, zero padding, etc.

+* Yanked files are always ignored, unless they are the only file that matches what a lock file (such as Pipfile.lock or poetry.lock) specifies to be installed.
+In this case, a yanked file SHOULD not be used when creating or updating a lock file from some input file or command.

+Mirror indexes may omit list-items for yanked files in their responses to clients, or may include list-items for yanked files along with their yank-status (this status must be present for yanked files).

 History
 =======